-According to the Masorah, Judg 17:1–6 is an independent unit, opening and ending with open portions (פרשות פתוחות).
-It concludes with the redactor’s theme that as there was no king, "every man did that which was right in his own eyes" (Judg 17:6).
-In addition, there is a Tannaitic tradition that during the exodus from Egypt, the Israelites carried Micha's idol with them.
-This division of the narrative is also reflected in in Pseudo-Philo’s Liber Antiquitatum Biblicarum.
-In chapters 44–45, the author rewrites the Micha narrative, and in the process rewrites and omits several details from his Biblical source.
+According to the Masoretic Text (MT), Judg 17:1–6 is an independent unit, delineated by parashot petuḥot (line breaks) on either side.
+It concludes with the redactor’s theme that as there was no king, ‘every man did that which was right in his own eyes’ (Judg 17:6).
+In addition, there is a Tannaitic tradition that during the exodus from Egypt, the Israelites carried Micah's idol with them.
+This division of the narrative is also reflected in Pseudo-Philo’s Liber Antiquitatum Biblicarum (LAB).
+In chapters 44–45, the author rewrites the Micah narrative, and in the process rewrites and omits several details from his Biblical source.
 This description as well is solely based on Judg 17:1–6.
-According to this text, Delilah, Micha's mother, encouraged her son to build an idol.
-The Masoretic text reads: 'I solemnly consecrate my silver to the Lord (YHWH) for my son to make an idol overlaid with silver I will give it back to you' (Judg 17:3).
-In LAB 44:2, we read: 'Take that gold and melt it down and make yourself idols, and they will serve as gods for you'.
-The impression is that Masekhet Sefer Torah and LAB share the same understanding that the sketch of the Micha narrative in Judg 17:1–6, is solely dealing in false worship made to false gods (so-called 'gods').
-Despite the thematic reasons for this decision, the de-sanctification of the tetragrammaton remains a radical and unique reading of holy writ.
-When 'translated' to halachic terms, the consequence was a highly irregular definition of YHWH as "not holy".
+According to this text, Delilah, Micah's mother, encouraged her son to build an idol.
+MT reads: 'I solemnly consecrate my silver to the Lord (YHWH) for my son to make an idol overlaid with silver I will give it back to you' (Judg 17:3).
+In LAB 44:2, we read: 'Take that gold and melt it down and make yourself idols, and they will serve as gods for you.'
+The impression is that Masekhet Sefer Torah and LAB share the same understanding that the divine names in the sketch of the Micah narrative in Judg 17:1–6, are false gods.
+Despite these thematic reasons that support it, the de-sanctification of the tetragrammaton in verses 2-3 remains a radical and unique reading of the Biblical text.
+When 'translated' to halakhic terms, the consequence was Masekhet Sefer Torah’s surprising ruling that this appearance of YHWH is ‘not sacred.’

-Therefore, it seems correct to suggest that the ruling of Masekhet Sefer Torah refers solely to Judg 17:1–6.
-The composers of the later parallels and R. Yossi/R. Eliezer assumed that the 'Micha' portion included Judg 17–18.
+Based on these considerations, it seems likely that the passage referred to in Masekhet Sefer Torah ‘All the names said regarding Micah are not sacred,’ is limited to Judg 17:1–6.
+The composers of the later parallel lists and R. Yose/R. Eliezer appear to have assumed that the 'Micah' portion included all of Judg 17–18.
 This created a new hermeneutical problem.
-They therefore tried to minimize the radical reading by ruling that all mentions of Yod Hei, such as in the mouth of Micha's mother in 17:2–3, are holy.
-But still, the more expansive understanding of the section of “Micha” is incoherent and almost impossible, and the proposed solution only partially solves the problem.
-In Judg 18:5–6, members of the tribe of Dan asked the priest for God's directions, and he replied that their way is guided by the Lord.
-They used the name ‘Elohim’ and he replied using the name ‘YHWH’.
-Can two names, uttered in the same conversation have different ritual status?
+In response, they tried to minimize the radical reading by ruling that all mentions of Yod Hei, such as that said by Micah's mother in 17:2–3, are sacred.
+However, understanding the reference of the names associated with Micah to include all of chapters 17-18 is incoherent and almost impossible, and the proposed solution only partially solves the problem.
+In Judg 18:5–6, members of the tribe of Dan asked the priest for divine guidance, and he replied that their way is guided by the Lord.
+They used the name ‘’Elohim’ and he replied using the name ‘YHWH’.
+Can two names, uttered in the same conversation have different ritual statuses?
 Most unlikely.
-Masekhet Sefer Torah preserved the original rulings.
-These rulings, already at an early stage, were misunderstood, and therefore modified in later sources and by the sages.
+Masekhet Sefer Torah preserved the original interpretation that they are all non-sacred.
+This ruling, already at an early stage, was misunderstood, and modified by the Sages in later sources.

 #4 Exodus 22:27: Not to Speak Evil - of God or ‘gods’?

-Exod 22:27 forbids cursing God (אלהים) and chieftain (נשיא): “You shall not revile God, nor put a curse upon a chieftain among your people”.
-While it is clear that ‘a chieftain’, can only refer to a flesh-and-blood human, 'אלהים' can be interpreted both as a divine being and a human being.
-Since 'chieftain' and 'God' are in parallel with one another, they can be presumed to have the same meaning.
+‘You shall not revile God, nor put a curse upon a chieftain among your people.’
+Exod 22:27 forbids cursing God (’Elohim) or a chieftain (נשיא).
+While it is clear that ‘chieftain’, can only refer to a flesh-and-blood human, ‘’Elohim’ can be interpreted both as referring to God or a human being.
+Since ‘chieftain’ and ‘God’ are parallel in the verse, there are strong grounds for presuming that they refer to similar entities.